Gromov-Witten invariants for G/B and Pontryagin product for \Omega K: Introduction

-Quantum Schubert structure constants for $G/P$ can be identified with certain quantum Schubert structure constants for $G/B$ via Peterson-Woodward comparison formula \cite{wo}, the corresponding formula and its applications will be discussed in \cite{leungli}.
+Quantum Schubert structure constants for $G/P$ can be identified with certain quantum Schubert structure constants for $G/B$ via Peterson-Woodward comparison formula \cite{wo}, the corresponding formula and its applications are discussed in \cite{czli}.

 When $v$ is a simple reflection, the equivariant quantum product $\sigma ^{u}\star\sigma^{v}$ can be given explicitly by the equivariant quantum Chevalley formula.
-This formula was originally stated by Peterson in his unpublished work \cite{peterson} and has been proved recently by Mihalcea \cite{mih}.
+This formula was originally stated by Peterson in his unpublished lecture notes \cite{peterson} and has been proved recently by Mihalcea \cite{mih}.
 In \cite{mih}, Mihalcea also showed that the multiplication in $QH_{T}^{\ast }(G/B)$ is determined by the equivariant quantum Chevalley formula together with a few other natural properties (see e.g. Proposition \ref{crit}).
-As a consequence, an algorithm to determine $N_{u,v}^{w,\lambda}$ was given in \cite{mih}.
+As a consequence, a recursive algorithm to determine $N_{u,v}^{w,\lambda}$ was given in \cite{mih}.
 However, an explicit formula is still lacking.

-In \cite{peterson} Peterson already realized that $QH_{T}^{\ast}(G/B)$ should be ring isomorphic to $H_{\ast}^{T}(\Omega K)$ after localization.
+In \cite{peterson} Peterson already stated that $QH_{T}^{\ast}(G/B)$ is ring isomorphic to $H_{\ast}^{T}(\Omega K)$ after localization, which is called Peterson's Theorem.
 Here $\Omega K$ is the based loop group of the maximal compact subgroup $K$ of $G$ and the \textit{Pontryagin product} defines a ring structure on its (Borel-Moore) homology group $H_{\ast}^{T}(\Omega K)$.
-In Peterson's work \cite{peterson}, the powerful tool of nil-Hecke ring of Kostant-Kumar \cite{koku} was used heavily.
+In Peterson's notes \cite{peterson}, the powerful tool of nil-Hecke ring of Kostant-Kumar \cite{koku} was used heavily.
 Lam and his co-authors had done many important works along this direction, such as \cite{lam}, \cite{lamschshi}, \cite{lamshi} and \cite{lamlmsh}.
-In \cite{lamshi}, Lam and Shimozono gave a proof of the canonical isomorphism between $QH_{T}^{\ast}(G/B)$ and $H_{\ast}^{T}(\Omega K)$ after localization, with the help of Peterson's $j$-isomorphism.
-Our approach is similar to the one by Lam-Shimozono as we both rely heavily on Mihalcea's criterion \cite{mih}.
+The proofs of Peterson's Theorem in \cite{peterson} are incomplete, and in \cite{lamshi}, Lam and Shimozono proved this result, with the help of Peterson's $j$-isomorphism.